 The Freud Papers comprise the core of more than one hundred other collections relating to Sigmund Freud and the history of psychoanalysis assembled by the Library of Congress.
 These collections include the Anna Freud Papers, as well as the papers of other eminent psychoanalysts and members of the Freud family.

 The Sigmund Freud collections are currently organized according to papers, films, photographs, and audiotapes.
 The Sigmund Freud Papers are housed in the Manuscript Division of the Library of Congress.
-The Sigmund Freud Films are conserved in the Library's Moving Image Research Center.
-The Sigmund Freud Photographs are located in the Library's Prints and Photographs Division.
-The audiotapes of the interviews with family, friends, colleagues, and patients are preserved in the Recorded Sound Section, with interview transcripts included in the Sigmund Freud Papers.
+The Sigmund Freud films are conserved in the Library of Congress' National Audio-Visual Conservation Center.
+The Sigmund Freud photographs are located in the Library's Prints and Photographs Division.
+The audiotapes of the interviews with family, friends, colleagues, and patients are preserved in the Recorded Sound Section of the National Audio-Visual Conservation Center, with interview transcripts included in the Sigmund Freud Papers.

-The entire contents of the Sigmund Freud Papers, Films, Photographs, and interviews are open to the public, with the exception of records or information still subject to restrictions placed upon them by donors or their estates.
+The entire contents of the Sigmund Freud Papers, films, photographs, and audio recordings are open to the public, with the exception of records or information still subject to restrictions placed upon them by donors or their estates.
 All documents are released unaltered except in instances when patients' names have been deleted to preserve anonymity and confidentiality.

 The Sigmund Freud Archives works in close cooperation with the Library of Congress to preserve the Freud collections and to create ever-widening accessibility, most recently through the process of digitization.
-The digitized Freud collections include the digital Freud Papers and the digital Freud Films and Photographs, all of which are available at the Library of Congress website.
-Digitized audio recordings of interviews that founding Executive Director Kurt R. Eissler conducted with Freud's family, friends, colleagues, and patients will soon be added to those digital collections.
+The digitized Freud collections include the digital Freud Papers, the digitized Freud films and photographs, and the digitized audiotapes of interviews that the Archives' Founding Executive Director Kurt R. Eissler conducted with Freud's family, associates, and patients.
+All of the digital collections are available at the Library of Congress website.

-In 2018, the Moving Image Research Center of the Library of Congress placed the Freud family films online.
+In 2018, the National Audio-Visual Conservation Center of the Library of Congress placed the Freud family films online.

 Jennifer Stuart, Ph.D. – President